Menu

 Presenter Bio: Leah Seeger, MA, LMFT, LADC is a second career therapist who specializes in serving individuals, couples, and families with struggles complicated by trauma, challenging upbringings, and/or addictive issues.
 Leah provides therapy from a social justice, feminist, trauma-informed lens and is working to finalize her certification in Brainspotting.
 Leah worked in MICD (mental illness/chemical dependency) drug treatment facilities prior to entering private practice.
 Leah is currently the President-Elect for the Minnesota Association for Marriage and Family Therapy (MAMFT), and has previously worked as an adjunct professor in the Graduate Addiction Studies program at St. Mary’s University in Minnesota.
 Leah’s commentary on mental health issues in America has been featured in the New York Times, FiveThirtyEight, and the Washington Post.

-Rachel Cavegn, MA, LMFT
+Rachel Cavegn, MA, LMFT, BCN

 Description: We know many mental health providers feel they have inadequate training to address addiction issues.
 And that addiction is regularly viewed as a separate entity from other mental health concerns.